 Favorite fall activities range from mountain biking through the trees, hiking into the Maroon Bells-Snowmass Wilderness, visiting historic sites (which take on a mystical mood in the silence of autumn), or just cruising around town.
 Unlike many mountain towns in the "off season," Aspen continues to thrive with several restaurants, shops and attractions staying open through October.

-Come experience our quickest — and arguably most magical — seasons with this guide to fall.
+Come experience our quickest—and arguably most picturesque—seasons with this guide to fall.

 Other Fun Activities In Fall